KalessinD/perl_graphite_simple/README.md

         Graphite server via native "send_bulk" method.
 In this case you can use "send_bulk_delegate" method to do this work by other code.

+#####    path

+        Sets the path to the Unix socket file.
+        Either "path" or "host"/"port" can be used.

 #####    host
         Sets the hostname or IPv4 address of Graphite server.
 This option is mandatory if "enabled" is true.